 In accumulating other biology credits toward the total credits required for their degree, students, in consultation with their advisors, will have the opportunity to take many biology electives of interest to them.
 Other courses may also be appropriate and can be approved on a case-by-case basis.

-6. Independent research or laboratory experience (2 cr minimum)
+6. Additional Lab or Field Research experience (2 cr minimum)

 This requirement can be fulfilled with an approved laboratory course beyond that done for requirement 5.
 Two credits of directed study or research-based senior thesis in a biological science discipline can also count.
 699 credits received simultaneously or prior to introductory biology (section 4 above), such as those received for Biology 152, cannot fulfill these requirements.
 Also, experiences that are focused on teaching assistance, even if the course number used is a 699 course, are not appropriate.
 With advisor approval, 699 courses can also fulfill the CALS requirement for a capstone experience.
 However, only a subset of the lab/field courses automatically fulfills the CALS requirement for a capstone experience.
 See capstone policy and list of approved courses